Ascend vs Harness

 Who should choose Ascend?

-• You need to automate your data workflows efficiently.
+• You need to automate and monitor data pipelines across multiple cloud environments efficiently.

-• Your team requires cost management solutions for data operations.
+• Your team requires a unified interface for building, managing, and cost-controlling data workflows.

 Who should avoid Ascend?